palkar22/NetSpectre7/README.md

 The Packet Scheduler component is currently a work in progress.
 This crucial piece will use the AI model's output to dynamically reorder packets, optimizing game traffic flow.

-Unfortunately, due to several technical difficulties that resulted from implementing it on our Windows-based host system, we could not complete development of the Packet Scheduler before the deadline 😭.

 ## Development Progress: Project Validation

 <hr>